-- Non-Performing Assets: This is the loans and advanced offered by the bank, for which no principal and interest payment has been received from the borrower.
-Usually, this loan and advances are classified as non – performing assets when the borrower defaults on loan for more than 90 days.
+- Non-Performing Assets: This is the loans and advances offered by the bank, for which it received no principal and interest payment from the borrower.
+Usually, this loan and advances are classified as non – performing assets post borrower defaults on loan for more than 90 days.

 - Real Estate Owned by Bank: Property which is kept as collateral by the borrower, now taken by the bank because of non-payment of dues (interest & principal payment).

-- Tangible Common equity: Equity capital less intangible assets owned by the bank (for e.g. Goodwill)
+- Tangible Common equity: Equity capital less intangible assets owned by the bank (e.g., Goodwill)

 - Loan Loss Reserves: Banks estimate the loss on loans due to defaults and non-payment by the borrowers.

-- Analyst or investor can calculate this ratio by using the above-mentioned component in the formula such as non-performing assets, real estate owned by the bank (i.e. foreclosed property), loan loss reserve & tangible common equity.
+- Analyst or investor can calculate this ratio by using the component mentioned above in the formula.
+Components are non-performing assets, real estate owned by the bank (i.e., foreclosed property), loan loss reserve & tangible common equity.
 Some websites publish the texas ratios so one can find it over there.

-- A ratio below 1 indicates that the bank has lower non-performing assets as compared to its resources & as this ratio approaches 1, the bank has fewer resources to cover the loss from non-performing assets.
+- A ratio below 1 indicates that the bank has lower non-performing assets as compared to its resources.
+As this ratio approaches 1, it indicates that the bank has fewer resources to cover the loss from non-performing assets.
 If this ratio is 1 or above, then the chances of bank failure are high.

-- Some analyst uses a modified version of the Texas ratio which considers the loan which is secured by the government (If a bank holds any non-performing loan which is guaranteed under federal loan program then these losses are compensated by the government.
+- Some analysts use a modified version of the Texas ratio, which considers the loan which is secured by the government.
+I.e., If a federal loan program guarantees any non-performing loan, then these losses are compensated by the government.
 Therefore, it makes sense to adjust this ratio by subtracting the government-sponsored loan from non-performing assets.

 Below is the modified formula as follow:

-Brian Tylor is looking to invest his fund in one of the following banks but before investing he asked an analyst to check which of these banks are more solvent and safer?
+Brian Tylor is looking to invest his fund in one of the following banks.
+Before investing, he asked an analyst to check which of these banks is more solvent and safer?

-An analyst calculated Texas ratio to suggest a less risky bank to Mr. Taylor and after considering all the details of the banks, Analyst suggested investing in ABC bank as it has more equity resources to absorb the loss of bad loans as compared to other banks i.e. PQR & XYZ.
+An analyst calculated Texas ratio to suggest a less risky bank to Mr. Taylor.
+After considering all the details of the banks, Analysts suggested investing in ABC bank.
+It has more equity resources to absorb the loss of bad loans as compared to other banks, i.e., PQR & XYZ.

 Use of Taxes Ratio

 During the 1980s, Gerard Cassidy introduced the Texas ratio to predict the potential credit problem in the banking system.
-If the bank has made too many bad loans and has little equity resources to cover the loss on this bad loan it could cause the bank to fail.
-It can be used as one of the indicators which give a signal in advance to analyst or investor about the bank’s investments.
+If the bank has made too many bad loans and has little equity resources to cover the loss on this bad loan, the bank could fail.
+It is one of the indicators which give a signal in advance to analyst or investor about the bank’s investments.

-This is simply a precautionary indicator that considers non-performing assets, government-sponsored loans, real estate owned, Tangible equity capital & loan loss reserves of the bank to come up with a ratio.
-It can be interpreted by investors like the ratio approaches or exceeds 1, chances of bank failure rise but it does not assure the bank failure.
+It is simply a precautionary indicator.
+It considers non-performing assets, government-sponsored loans, real estate owned, Tangible equity capital & loan loss reserves of the bank to come up with a ratio.
+It can be interpreted by investors like the ratio approaches or exceeds 1, chances of bank failure rise, but it does not assure the bank failure.